-A form of real estate records (Property Register) for technical and fiscal purposes existed in the present territory of Romania as early as the 19th century in the provinces then incorporated in the Austro-Hungarian Empire (i.e. Transylvania, Banat and Bucovina).
-After the Union of the Romanian Lands in 1918, appropriate legislation for the organisation of the cadastre and the introduction of the property register covering the entire national territory was promulgated in 1933, then further amended in 1938.
+A form of cadastre (Property Register) existed in the present territory of Romania as early as the 19th century in the provinces then incorporated in the Austro-Hungarian Empire (i.e. Transylvania, Banat and Bucovina).
+After the Union of the Romanian Lands in 1918, appropriate legislation for the organisation of the cadastre and the introduction of the property register for the entire national territory was only promulgated in 1933, then further amended in 1938.
 The establishment of the communist regime (1948-1989) interrupted the implementation of that law, and real estate records were kept merely for the economic uses of land by type of use and ownership, but without producing the legal effects that the publication of property records usually entails.